 In hopes to continue to offer in-person classes, universities such as City University of New York (CUNY) and the University of California require students, faculty, and staff to provide proof of the COVID-19 vaccine before they will be allowed on campus.
 Additionally, many universities are requiring anyone visiting the campus to wear a mask.

-Whether it’s due to having a compromised immune system, school closure, refusal to vaccinate or wear a mask, or personal preference, students will continue to require virtual learning options.
+Whether it’s due to having a compromised immune system, school closure, refusal to vaccinate or wear a mask, or personal preference, students will continue to require options for virtual learning in schools.
 The increase of the need to provide more information online means that educational institutions have more work to do when it comes to ensuring website accessibility.

 How does a school make their website accessible?